-Health Benefits of Apples
+Health Benefits of Eating Apples in South Africa

-Health Benefits of Apples
+Health Benefits of Eating Apples in South Africa

 From Top Red (my favourite), Golden Delicious to Granny Smith.
 These apples are a tasty and effortless way to add nutrients to your diet.

-Where did apples Originate From?
+Where Did Apples Originate From?

 Research indicates apples originated in the mountains of Kazakhstan, in Central Asia.
 Apples are members of Rosac.
-The Rose family includes pears, cherries, strawberries, raspberries, plums, and peaches.

 Apples come in assorted colours depending on the variety, from pale yellow and green to deep red.
 Their taste and texture vary, too, from juicy to firm and sweet to tangy.

-There are concerns about their high sugar content.
-Also, their pesticide exposures and the production of genetically modified varieties.
 So, how good are apples for you?
 Do their benefits outweigh any risks they may present?
-Let us examine the apple types, their nutrition facts, and their benefits.

 Type of Apples